 Tyrus Korecki, BS, United States Air Force Academy

 Tyrus graduated from the United States Air Force Academy in 2012 with a Bachelor of Science in Economics.
 After graduating he went on to become a Special Operations pilot in the Air Force flying the MC-130J.
 After three deployments to Afghanistan and 11 years in the military, Tyrus retired from active duty to pursue his interests in human performance and mental fortitude.
-He is currently the site coordinator for an ongoing National Center for Complementary and Integrative Health (NCCIH) funded project looking at the impact of a mindfulness-based resilience training program designed to boost health and resilience in police officers.
-He is also a research assistant on a National Institute on Drug Abuse (NIDA) and National Institute of Neurological Disorders and Stroke (NINDS) funded project looking at the effects of an integrated treatment for Veterans with co-occurring chronic pain and opioid use disorder.
+He was the site coordinator for our National Center for Complementary and Integrative Health (NCCIH) funded project looking at the impact of a mindfulness-based resilience training program designed to boost health and resilience in police officers.
+He was also a research assistant on a National Institute on Drug Abuse (NIDA) and National Institute of Neurological Disorders and Stroke (NINDS) funded project looking at the effects of an integrated treatment for Veterans with co-occurring chronic pain and opioid use disorder.

 His primary research interests include health and resilience among individuals in high-stress occupations, mindfulness-based interventions for substance use disorders, and psychosocial factors that impact resilience and thriving in the face of difficulty.